Single Sign-On (SSO) is a service permitting the use of one set of login credentials (username and password) to access multiple applications.

 Assume you have logged into your work network already.
 Clicking on Council Staff Sign In, will direct you back to your work network and straight away back to EngagementHQ where you are logged in.
 There is still a redirect back to your work network as the authorization still has to occur but you are not prompted to enter a username/password again nor is the re-direct visible to you.

 After logging in with SSO, you have the same rights as before.
-That means accounts that have participants' rights will be logged in as participants.
-Admins will be logged in as admins.
+Project admins, Site admins, and Hub admins will be logged in as per their respective roles.

 If a user is logging in via SSO to their EngagementHQ site for the first time and their accounts have not been set up, these users will be participants on the site and a participant account will be automatically created on the EngagementHQ site.
-Once logged in via SSO, the users can update their demographic info by updating their profile.
+Site admins can then upgrade them to a project admin or a hub admin.

 In PRM, you can see the participants who have logged in via SSO and use our filter mechanisms to create and manage groups.
 Participants who have logged in via SSO are no different from other participants in technical terms.
 It is only their method of connection that changes.